SoftInstigate/restheart/README.md

 An Example
 ----

-> RESTHeart enables clients to access MongoDB via a HTTP REST API
+> RESTHeart enables clients to access MongoDB via a HTTP RESTful API

 In the following example, a web client sends an HTTP GET request to the /blog/posts URI and gets back the list of blog posts documents.

 ![what restheart does](http://restheart.org/images/what%20restheart%20does.png)

+> For more examples, check the [API tutorial](https://softinstigate.atlassian.net/wiki/x/GICM)

 Installation
 ---